 Since 2007, she has annually organized seminars and courses on pranayamas and meditations for her yoga teachers, Sudama Rathor and Savitri Rathor, in Moscow and some Russian cities in order to acquaint everyone with a deeper level of yoga.

-Also in 2011-2012, Nadya organized a certified teacher training course in Moscow, which was conducted by Sudama and Savitri Rathor.
+Also in (contact info blocked), Nadya organized a certified teacher training course in Moscow, which was conducted by Sudama and Savitri Rathor.
 Two-month intensive course, which included the main topics -

 asanas, pranayama, meditations, mudras, shatkarmas, yoga-nidra,